What is F2F or Customer Intercepts?

 Face-to-face interviewing often called customer intercepts, is a survey method that is utilized when a specific target population is involved.
 The purpose of conducting such a survey is to explore more fully people’s responses and gather more and insightful information.
 It is used to gather valuable data immediately after a subject has experienced a product or service.

-Intercepts are used to probe the answers of the respondents and at the same time, to observe the behaviour of the respondents, either individually or as a group.
+Intercepts are used to probe the answers of the respondents and at the same time, to observe the behavior of the respondents, either individually or as a group.

 High Response Rates